lee-b/micro-agent/README.md

 - writing tests for most apps are quite involved (web, terminal, REST)
 - the agent needs tools to observe/run its creation
-- the agent likes to write tests with numeric comparisons... which it gets wrong

 ## Next steps..